released/M480BSP_ISP_HID_20_APROM/README.md

 			modify the file name in KEIL project , also need to modify the file name in these 3 generate***.cmd

-		- check sum calculate will start from 0 to 0x7AFFC , and store in (0x7B000 - 4) bytes (0x7AFFC)
+		- check sum calculate will start from 0 to 0x7AFFC , and store in (0x7B000 - 4) address (0x7AFFC)

 		- after project compile finish , binary size will be 492K (total application code size : 0x7B000)